kyla-h4j/Beginner-2020/README.md

 As illustrated above, click "Export" and then "CSV" to download the data as a .csv file.
 Save this file in a clearly labeled, easily-accesible folder.
 For example, you might create a folder on your Desktop called "SAO-data."
 This will help you easily find the data during the Afternoon session of Day One.

-In Day Two, you may choose to look into the Sentencing dataset more deeply, or explore the other [datasets](https://datacatalog.cookcountyil.gov/browse?tags=state%27s%20attorney%20case-level) the CCSAO has made available, which capture arrest/intake, charging and disposition.
-If you are interested in a particular table, feel free to download it as well, following the steps above.
+In Day Two, you may choose to look into the Sentencing dataset more deeply, or explore the other [datasets](https://datacatalog.cookcountyil.gov/browse?tags=state%27s%20attorney%20case-level) the CCSAO has made available.
+If you are interested in a particular table, feel free to download it now as well, following the steps above.
 Be sure to save it in the same folder as the Sentencing.csv file.

 ## Day One